VictorCFeng/Hybrid-Oscillation-Damping-and-Inertia-Management-for-DERs/README.md

 # DER Dynamic Simulation and Stability Analysis

-This repository contains simulation files and data for analyzing the dynamic behavior and small-signal stability of Distributed Energy Resources (DER) systems.
 The code and data provided here are associated with the paper **"Hybrid Oscillation Damping and Inertia Management for Distributed Energy Resources"**.
 If you use this code in your research or applications, please remember to cite the paper and any other relevant literature.

 ## Overview